-Lawyers representing the Trump administration signed a legal agreement on April 14, 2026, to maintain the Pride flag at the Stonewall National Monument in New York.
+Lawyers representing the Trump administration signed a legal agreement to maintain the Pride flag at the Stonewall National Monument in New York.
 This settlement concludes months of litigation triggered by the sudden removal of the symbol from the site earlier this year.
 Litigation moved through federal court as civil rights groups argued the removal violated established administrative procedures and free speech protections at the historically meaningful location.
+The settlement was dated April 14, 2026.
 The agreement ensures the rainbow flag continues to fly on federal land within Christopher Park, marking a rare concession by the Department of the Interior on cultural symbolism.

 National Park Service officials initially took down the flag citing updated departmental guidelines regarding non-official banners on federal property.
 These guidelines, revised during the first quarter of the year, sought to standardize the appearance of national monuments by limiting displays to the United States flag and agency banners.
 Local activists and international observers criticized the move as an attempt to diminish the legacy of the 1969 uprising that began at the nearby Stonewall Inn.
 Pressure mounted when legal teams filed suit in the Southern District of New York to challenge the directive.